Written By: Shreya Patil

 Some states prohibit all forms of betting and gambling.
 Others permit limited activities, such as casinos or horse racing, under strict licensing.
 Many states prohibit online betting under state gaming laws.

 If your state bans betting, participating in IPL betting can result in penalties under state law.
 This applies to both online and offline betting.
+Additionally, the Central Government now uses Section 69A of the IT Act to block thousands of offshore betting domains nationwide.

 Betting vs Fantasy Sports